TarsCloud/Tars/README.md

 ## What is TARS?

-TARS is a high-performance RPC framework based on name service and Tars protocol, also integrated administration platform, and implemented hosting-service via flexible schedule.
+TARS is a Linux Foundation project.
+It is a high-performance RPC framework based on name service and Tars protocol, also integrated administration platform, and implemented hosting-service via flexible schedule.

 Tars, aka TAF(Total Application Framework), has been used in Tencent since 2008.
 It supports C++, Java, Nodejs and PHP for now.
 This framework offers a set of solution for development, maintenance and testing, which making development, deployment and testing service efficiently.
 It integrated extensible protocol for encoding/decoding, high-performance RPC communication framework, name service, monitor, statistics and configuration.
 You can use it to develop your reliable distributed application based on microservice fast, and reach fully efficient service management.